biopragmatics/oquat/docs/unknowns/source/pato.md

 | wiktionary:http://en.wiktionary.org/wiki/obconical |        1 | [PATO:0002347](http://purl.obolibrary.org/obo/PATO_0002347) |
 | wiktionary:http://en.wiktionary.org/wiki/fleshy    |        1 | [PATO:0002351](http://purl.obolibrary.org/obo/PATO_0002351) |

-## `wordnetweb` (1)
+## `wordnetweb`

+There are 1 usages of `wordnetweb` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wordnetweb)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wordnetweb).

 | curie                 |   usages | nodes                                                       |
 |-----------------------|----------|-------------------------------------------------------------|
 | wordnetweb:wordnetweb |        1 | [PATO:0002426](http://purl.obolibrary.org/obo/PATO_0002426) |

-## `wordreference` (1)
+## `wordreference`

+There are 1 usages of `wordreference` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wordreference)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wordreference).

 | curie                       |   usages | nodes                                                                                                                                                                                                                                              |
 |-----------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | wordreference:wordreference |        4 | [PATO:0001875](http://purl.obolibrary.org/obo/PATO_0001875), [PATO:0001936](http://purl.obolibrary.org/obo/PATO_0001936), [PATO:0001945](http://purl.obolibrary.org/obo/PATO_0001945), [PATO:0001955](http://purl.obolibrary.org/obo/PATO_0001955) |

-## `wordreference.com` (1)
+## `wordreference.com`

+There are 1 usages of `wordreference.com` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wordreference.com)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wordreference.com).

 | curie                               |   usages | nodes                                                       |
 |-------------------------------------|----------|-------------------------------------------------------------|
 | wordreference.com:wordreference.com |        1 | [PATO:0001822](http://purl.obolibrary.org/obo/PATO_0001822) |

-## `Image` (8)
+## `Image`

+There are 8 usages of `Image` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Image)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Image).

 | curie                                                                                                |   usages | nodes                                                       |
 |------------------------------------------------------------------------------------------------------|----------|-------------------------------------------------------------|